DreisterMeister/antiscam/README.md

 # antiscam
 A simple python script who sends scammers fake data to hopefully confuse them.

 Maybe you have to change the payload data.
-Check the phishing website sourcecode how they want the payload.
+Check the phishing website source code how they want the payload.
 E.g:
 ----------------------------------------------
 method: "POST",